keymetrics/doc-pm2/en/plus/guide/memory-cpu-profiling.md

 Profiling tools help you diagnose memory and CPU usage and other application-level issues.

-The profiling in Keymetrics allows you to take remote CPU/memory snapshots of your production servers.
+The profiling in PM2 Plus allows you to take remote CPU/memory snapshots of your production servers.
 You get the associated files ready to be inspected with the chrome developer tools.

 ![cpu and memory profiling]({{ site.baseurl }}{% link img/plus/profiling.png %})